The largest and most popular museum in Philadelphia, Pennsylvania, holds an amazing collection of over 240,000 objects.

 The Burning of the Houses of Lords and Commons is the name of two paintings by J.M.W.
 Turner that depict the same event.
 A fire broke out at the Houses of Parliament in 1834 and destroyed the building.
 The medieval palace was eventually replaced with the current Palace of Westminster.

 The English painter and leading artist of the Romantic era in Great Britain witnessed this event from the opposite bank of the River Thames where he lived.
-Joseph Mallord William Turner (1775-1851) made several sketches and produced two amazing paintings shortly after the event.
+Joseph Mallord William Turner (1775-1851) made several sketches and produced two unique paintings shortly after the event.

 5. Sunflowers – Vincent van Gogh